ChalmersGU-data-structure-courses/OpenDSA/RST/en/List/ListArrayDynamic.rst

 .. codeinclude:: ChalmersGU/DynamicArrayList
    :tag: DynamicArrayListResize

 So, how large should the new internal array be?
-As discussed in the module about
-:ref:`string building <StringReading>`,
-it's not a good idea to increase the size by a constant.
-Instead we should **grow the array by a factor**, i.e. multiply not add!
-For simplicity, let's double the size of the internal array when we need to resize, which means that we add the following if-clause to the ``add`` method:
+For now, let's **double the size of the internal array** when we need to resize, which means that we add the following if-clause to the ``add`` method:

 ::